apalala/grako/README.rst

 * **BUG** ``grammars.py`` would call ``ctx.error()`` instead of ``ctx._error()`` on failed rule references.

-* Overall cleanu of the code and of the development requirements.
+* Overall cleanup of the code and of the development requirements.

 3.6.3
 -----